It’s that time of the year again, falling leaves, pumpkins everywhere and all the spices.

 Now we can get down to the meat and potatoes of the article.
 We’re going to give you all the tools to help keep your dignity even though it’s all going to be pumpkin spice related.

-- Know your flavors of wood and what they go with naturally, this makes adding pumpkin spice later easy.
+- Know your flavors of wood and what they go with naturally, this makes adding pumpkin spice later much easier.

 - This spice is rather sweet, so add it to something that normally compliments sweetness.